Israel says hostage seized by Hamas on Oct. 7 rescued in "complex operation" by troops in Gaza

 Jerusalem — The Israeli military said Tuesday that it has rescued one of the scores of people abducted in Hamas' Oct.
 7 attack, which ignited the ongoing war in Gaza.
 The military said Qaid Farhan Alkadi was rescued "in a complex operation in the southern Gaza Strip."

 The Israeli military's Army Radio network said Alkadi was the first hostage troops had managed to find and rescue alive from inside the vast network of Hamas tunnels in Gaza.
-Three previous operations rescued hostages who were being held in buildings above ground, the report said.
+Three previous operations rescued hostages who were being held in buildings above ground, the network said, adding later that Alkadi was found alone inside the tunnel by troops, without other abductees or militants.

+Army Radio said there was no fighting involved in the rescue operation as there was "no resistance from terrorists," which it said could have been due to him escaping his captors, or his captors fleeing amid the ongoing military operation in the area.

 Alkadi, 52, is from Israel's Arab Bedouin minority and was working as a guard at a packing factory in Kibbutz Magen, one of several farming communities that were attacked on Oct.
 7. He has two wives and is the father of 11 children.